yeates/yeates.github.io/index.md

 ## About Me

 Welcome to Yongsheng's home page.
-He is a second-year Ph.D. student at the [University of Rochester](https://www.cs.rochester.edu/), under the supervision of Professor [Jiebo Luo](https://www.cs.rochester.edu/u/jluo/).
-Yongsheng is broadly interested in the field of computer vision and machine learning, with a specific focus on visual generation and editing.
-He interned at Adobe Research and MSRA.
+I am a second-year Ph.D. student at the [University of Rochester](https://www.cs.rochester.edu/), under the supervision of Professor [Jiebo Luo](https://www.cs.rochester.edu/u/jluo/).
+I am broadly interested in the field of computer vision and machine learning, with a specific focus on visual generation and editing.
+I have interned at Adobe Research and MSRA.

 ## News

+- **[09/2024]**: Our [PromptFix](https://arxiv.org/pdf/2405.16785) is accepted to [NeurIPS](https://neurips.cc/Conferences/2024) 2024, our code and data will be released soon. &#127880;
 - **[05/2024]**: Join [Adobe Research](https://research.adobe.com) for a summer internship.
 - **[04/2024]**: One <a href="https://arxiv.org/pdf/2405.15687">paper</a> is accepted as an oral at ICME 2024. &#127880;
 - **[01/2024]**: Our MaGIC is accepted to [ICLR](https://iclr.cc/) 2024, see [paper](https://arxiv.org/abs/2305.11818) and [code](https://github.com/yeates/MaGIC). &#127880;